 Should I request a DOL hearing?

 Yes.
-Failure to do so within 20 days of arrest will result in an automatic suspension of your license for a period of 90 days to two years.
+Failure to do so within 7 days of arrest will result in an automatic suspension or revocation of your license for a period of 90 days to two years.

 I was not given any information about requesting a hearing.
 What should I do?